steshinoki/steshinoki.github.io/_pages/about.md

 I am a PhD candidate in Business Economics at the <u><a href="https://www.insper.edu.br/en/">Insper Institute of Education and Research</a></u> in São Paulo, Brazil.
 My research interest are econometrics, with an emphasis on identification and inference.

-I am originally from Londrina, Brazil, and prior to graduate school, I earned my B.A. in Economics from FGV/EPGE in Rio de Janeiro.
+I am originally from Londrina and earned my B.A. in Economics from FGV/EPGE in Rio de Janeiro.

-For a more detailed academic profile, please visit the <u><a href="https://steshinoki.github.io/cv/">CV section</a></u>
+For a more detailed academic profile, please visit the <u><a href="https://steshinoki.github.io/cv/">CV section</a></u>.

 Beyond the academia:
 -------------------